 6) I have the right to plan for and have the birth experience I choose.

-Be it a at home, hospital, or C-section birth, I have the right to plan and hope for the birth experience that I will find the most healing.
+Be it a home, hospital, or C-section birth, I have the right to plan and hope for the birth experience that I will find the most healing.
 I understand firsthand that life doesn’t always go according to plans, but I still have the right to plan for things being different this time.

 7) I have the right to not attend baby showers, birthday parties, holidays and any other events that are triggering for me.